 Can you verify Kerne USD (kUSD) reserves yourself?

 Issued by Kerne Protocol (this site).
-It is not an audit, a rating, or a solvency opinion, and kUSD appearing here is not an endorsement.
 "Attestor-optional" describes the structure of the verification, not the quality of the issuer.

 Reproduce the supply read yourself